 Why come for counselling?

-We offer a face-to-face assessment appointment normally within 2 weeks of referral so that together we can see if we are the right service for you and so we can answer any queries you may have.
+We offer an assessment appointment normally within 6 weeks of referral so that together we can see if we are the right service for you and so we can answer any queries you may have.
 An affordable donation will be agreed with you at your assessment appointment.Your counselling sessions are usually weekly and last for 50 minutes.
 We offer up to a maximum of 24 sessions.

 Counselling for You (CFY)